Legend of Saint Wendelin

 Stephen Guides Museum Tours

 Magnus of Füssen, missionary and dragon slayer, died in the mid-8th century.
-When his uncorrupted corpse was discovered in the 9th century, the cleric was canonized and St. Mang’s Abbey founded.
+When his uncorrupted corpse was discovered a hundred years later, the cleric was canonized and St. Mang’s Abbey founded.
 The abbey was home to a community of Benedictine monks for a thousand years, until it was dissolved in the German mediatisation at the end of the Holy Roman Empire.

 I am happy to announce that, in addition to tours to Neuschwanstein and Hohenschwangau Castles, I now also guide private tours at the Füssen Town Museum.
 Contact me for booking details.